Xunnamius/rejoinder/API.md

 ## now

-Emit one or more strings to stdout.
+Emit one or more strings to stdout right now.

 **Parameters**